alphagov/email-alert-api/docs/adr/adr-008-monitoring-and-alerting.md

 updated to ensure the jobs are always attempted within the time period, this is to ensure we don't alert while work isn't being attempted.

-We will contact engineers out-of-hours if we determine that [DigestRuns][DigestRun] are not created within a reasonable time frame (suggestion is 2 hours).
-Creating these is a [trivial][digest-run-creation], but essential, operation for producing a digest and the lack of these suggests the system is broken whether it is busy or not.
+We will contact engineers out-of-hours if we determine that a [DigestRun][DigestRun] record is not created within a reasonable time frame (suggestion is 2 hours).
+Creating these is a [trivial][digest-run-creation], but essential, operation that relies on a schedule.
+The lack of this record suggests that either the schedule is broken or that the code running at the scheduled time failed.

 We will also monitor that runs of [RecoverLostJobsWorker][] and [MetricsCollectionWorker][] are succeeding at least once within a time frame